GUIDELINES FOR CONTRIBUTORS: A SUMMARY

 The AMIS Journal welcomes articles representing original research on topics of interest to scholars, collectors, curators, and performers.
 These subjects concern the construction, history, sociology, and conservation of instruments, and questions of performance practice related to particular instruments.
 Contributions must consist of new, previously unpublished material or original interpretations.
 Articles may be submitted in languages other than English, but it is the author’s responsibility to provide an English translation if the article is accepted for publication.

-To be considered for publication in the Journal, an article should be submitted in triplicate to:
+To be considered for publication in the Journal, an article should be submitted to:

 The deadline is October 31 preceding the calendar year of publication, but manuscripts are welcome at any time; if the next issue is already filled, they will be considered for a later issue.
 Upon receipt, the article is reviewed by members of the editorial board and sometimes also by outside readers with expertise in its particular subject area before a decision is made to accept it.
 Thereafter, the editor will work closely with the author in all matters relating to information, accuracy, and content.
 Decisions concerning style and presentation will be made by the editor.

 The American Musical Instrument Society offers an annual grant of up to $750 to help defray the costs of preparing an article appropriate for publication in the Journal.

 In preparing manuscripts for submission, the following guidelines should be observed:

 - Follow the 16th edition of The Chicago Manual of Style (Chicago and London: University of Chicago Press, 2010) in all respects, using the examples presented in Chapter 17 for footnote and bibliographical citations.
 It may also be helpful to consult recent volumes of the Journal for additional information and models.